OfficeDev/office-scripts-docs/docs/resources/samples/excel-samples.md

 }
 ```

-### Handle #SPILL! error returned from a formula
+### Handle a `#SPILL!` error returned from a formula

 This script transposes the range "A1:D2" to "A4:B7" by using the TRANSPOSE function.
-If the transpose results in a #SPILL error, it clears the target range and applies the formula again.
+If the transpose results in a `#SPILL` error, it clears the target range and applies the formula again.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {